- Setting up your circle

-A Lean In Circle is a small group of (usually) 8–12 women and men who meet regularly to support one another and learn new skills.
-It’s a place where women can be unapologetically ambitious.
-We know Circles are making a difference: 85% of members credit their Circle with a positive change in their life, and almost two-thirds of women in Circles have taken on a new challenge.
+Lean In Circles are small groups who come together regularly for peer-to-peer mentorship, to give and get support, and to build new skills together.
+We know Circles are making a difference: 85% of members credit their Circle with a positive change in their life and almost two-thirds of women in Circles have taken on a new challenge.

 Here's how Circles work:

-- Circles can meet anywhere: over coffee at home, in a public library or community space, as part of a lunch series at work, or in a virtual meet-up.
+- Circles can meet anywhere: over coffee at someone’s home, in a public library or community space, as part of a lunch series at work, or in a virtual meet-up.
 During the pandemic, many Lean In Circles moved to virtual meetings and continue to meet virtually to this day.